Top 5 historic sites Croatia

 Best time to visit: April to November

-The time to plan for sightseeing: 1,5 hour for sightseeing, and an additional 2-3 hour for enjoying the waterfront views while having a drink or icecream in one of the lounge bars or having a meal in one of the restaurants
+The time to plan for sightseeing: 1.5 hours for sightseeing, and an additional 2-3 hours for enjoying the waterfront views while having a drink or ice cream in one of the lounge bars or having a meal in one of the restaurants

 Tips: Take a private guided walking tour on your first visit to Trogir.
 You will surely benefit from the tour and learn many interesting and useful things for the rest of your stay.
 Don't be just an observer, be a learner!